Phuire-Research/PURF/README.md

 As products, like inventions, are merely just solutions to problems.
 Then an algorithm that can solve/describe any problem, can create anything.

-There is a different perspective that I would like to introduce that encompasses what a Cyberdeck would actually be as a practical product.
+There is a different perspective that I would like to introduce that encompasses what a Conceptual Deck would actually be as a practical product.
 It all started with Ms. Pacman.

 ## [Ms. Pacman](https://venturebeat.com/games/how-a-bunch-of-mit-dropouts-created-ms-pac-man/)
 Once upon a time, before I was born and in the early days when software was a new fangled thing that was not the well defined intellectual property we have today.
 There existed a team of individuals at MIT that were making their own version of Pacman that were not part of Atari.
 They were instead students at MIT, creating software enhancements to their favorite games.